django-json-api/django-rest-framework-json-api/docs/usage.md

   - `max_page_size` (default `100`) enforces an upper bound on the `page_size_query_param`.
      Set it to `None` if you don't want to enforce an upper bound.

-  In release 3.0, `JsonApiPageNumberPagination` will be renamed `PageNumberPagination`.
 - `JsonApiLimitOffsetPagination` breaks a response up into pages that start from an item's offset in the viewset for a given number of items (the limit).
   It can be configured with the following attributes: